Skip to main content

 Indenting

-To indent a Rem, press the Tab key on your keyboard (near the top-left on most keyboard layouts).
-This will move it a short distance further to the right on the screen, indicating that it's a subpart of the Rem above it.
+To indent a bullet, press the Tab key on your keyboard (near the top-left on most keyboard layouts).
+This will move it a short distance further to the right on the screen, indicating that it's a subpart of the bullet above it.
 Note that you can only indent one level at a time; for instance, here you couldn't indent B a second level:

 • A